codyleftwich/musictube/src/assets/user_manual.md

 ## Video Controls
 The `Video Controls` section gives users a way to interact with the video outside of the actual embedded video.
-- Start Video: Plays the video
-- Pause Video: Pauses the video
 - Video ID: The ID of the video to play
 - Change Video: Loads the YouTube video with the video ID in the Video ID field.